 UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549

-FORM 10-Q

-(Mark One)

-☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended October 31, 2021

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File Number: 001-38933

-CROWDSTRIKE HOLDINGS, INC.

-(Exact Name of Registrant as Specified in Its Charter)

-Delaware (State or other jurisdiction of incorporation or organization) 45-3788918 (I.R.S.
-Employer Identification Number)

-150 Mathilda Place, Suite 300, Sunnyvale, California 94086

-(Address of principal executive offices)

-Registrant's telephone number, including area code: (888) 512-8906

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading symbol(s) Name of each exchange on which registered Class A common stock, par value \$0.0005 per share CRWD The Nasdaq Stock Market LLC (Nasdaq Global Select Market)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes  No

-Indicate by check mark whether the registrant has submitted electronically every interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files) Yes 🕢 No

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "mailer reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer,"

-Large Accelerated Filer \checkmark Accelerated Filer Non-accelerated Filer Smaller reporting company (Do not check if a smaller reporting company) Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange

-Act. 🗆

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes  No 🗵

-As of November 30, 2021, the number of shares of the registrant's Class A common stock outstanding was 208,207,247, and the number of shares of the registrant's Class B common stock outstanding was 21,132,067.

-CROWDSTRIKE HOLDINGS, INC.
+20549 FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d ) OF THE SECURITIES EXCHANGE ACT OF 1934 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(c For the quarterly period ended April 30, 2022 OR I) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-38933 CROWDSTRIKE HOLDINGS, INC. (Exact Name of Registrant as Specified in Its Charter) Delaware (State or other jurisdiction of incorporation or organization) 45-3788918 (I.R.S.
+Employer Identification Number) 206 E. 9th Street, Suite 1400, Austin, Texas 78701 (Address of principal executive offices) Registrant's telephone number, including area code: (888) 512-8906 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s).
+Name of each exchange on which registered Class A common stock, par value \$0.0005 per share CRWD The Nasdaq Stock Market LLC (Nasdaq Global Select Market) required to file such reports), and (2) has been subject to such filing requirements • i Indicate by check mark whether the registrant has submitted electronic such shorter period that the registrant was required to submit and post such files) ally every interactive Data File required to be submitted pursuant to Rule 405 of Regu Yes ☑ No □ alation S-T (§232.405 of this chapter) during the preceding 12 months (or for Indicate by check mark whether the registrant is a large accelerated file "accelerated filer," "smaller reporting company" and "emerging growth compan er, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an eme y" in Rule 12b-2 of the Exchange Act. rging growth company.
+See the definitions of "large accelerated filer," Large Accelerated Filer $\square$ Non-accelerated Filer (Do not check if a smaller reporting compa ny) Emerging growth company If an emerging growth company, indicate by check mark if the registral Exchange Act. $\ \Box$ nt has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Indicate by check mark whether the registrant is a shell company (as de efined in Rule 12b-2 of the Exchange Act).
+Yes 🔲 No 🗹 As of May 31, 2022, the number of shares of the registrant's Class A co ommon stock outstanding was 213,418,697, and the number of shares of the registrant e's Class B common stock outstanding was 18,652,968.

+${\bf CROWDSTRIKE\ HOLDINGS, INC.}$